 In summary, the support and stability in the Guide boots is exceptional and with good traction on the ground, they should keep you good over most types of terrain, most of the year round.
 This was repeatedly commented on in user reviews, solid construction ensuring stability and comfort.

 The Alico Guide boots sit in the higher price range for a pair of hiking boots.
 However, as already mentioned, they are a lot more than just hiking boots.
-They retail in at around $419.95 which seems a lot but, as of the date of this post, they're available at the links on this page at $299.95.
-However there are a couple of things to think about when considering the price.
+Prices are always changing, so to get an up to date price, please click on the image at the start of this review or any of the product links throughout.As mentioned, they are at the higher end of the price scale, however there are a couple of things to think about when considering the price.

 Firstly, the Guide boots can be resoled so with proper care, you can have these boots for a long, long time to come.
 Secondly, I think that as these are handcrafted boots, they are probably the closest thing to having a bespoke custom handmade pair of boots without getting a personalized pair.